I Stock 1136644051

 3. Media outreach including newspaper articles, social media posts, and radio ads revolving around air quality awareness week.

 4. Community participation by 5 local organizations that agreed to fly the air quality flags during the week to indicate each day what the air quality index was.
-Those organizations included: The Public Library, Community Center, Local Charter School, Middle School and the local Forrest Service Office.
+Those organizations included: The Public Library, Community Center, Local Charter School, Middle School and the local Forest Service Office.

 5. A community survey with questions about the importance of air quality work in our community.